pavitranew/session-6b/README.md

     <button ng-click="$ctrl.bottomToTop()">Move Bottom Item to Top</button>
 ```

-Add:
+unshift - adds new items to the beginning of an array.

+array.pop method: the pop() method pulls the last element off of the given array.

 ```
 this.bottomToTop = function() {
 	this.items.unshift(this.items.pop());
 };
 ```

-Unshift adds new items to the beginning of an array.

 ###JavaScript animation (uses jQuery)